OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 We ensure data consistency between grain and index state by using a fault-tolerant workflow or by using Transactions.

 For Fault-tolerant workflow indexes, we provide "eventual consistency".
-Fault-tolerant indexes store the IDs of in-flight workflows along with the grain's state.
-First, we enqueue lazy non-tentative updates to the indexes.
-Then we tentatively update unique indexes, to "reserve" the unique slots and ensure no duplication.
-If this does not return an error, then we add the workflow IDs for the lazy updates to the grain's state, persist that state, and exit the IIndexedState's PerformUpdate() method.
-There are a couple subtle aspects to this:
+Fault-tolerant indexes store the IDs of in-flight workflows along with the grain's state, and are always Lazy.
+When the queue executes an index update, it first obtains the set of active workflow Ids from the grain (which in turn retrieves it from the `IIndexedState` implementation), and executes the update if its workflow ID is in that set.
-- The IIndexedState.PerformUpdate() method is called from a method on one or more of the grain's interfaces, which should not allow Interleaving.
-When the internal fault-tolerant indexing infrastructure calls back to the grain to obtain the set of in-flight workflow IDs, this call goes through the non-interleaved `IIndexableGrain.GetActiveWorkflowIdsSet()` grain interface method.
-The Orleans messaging system will not allow the `GetActiveWorkflowIdsSet()` call to be made before the method calling `IIndexWriter.PerformUpdate()` completes.
-Thus, the fault-tolerant indexing system cannot retrieve the set of in-flight workflow IDs from a grain before it has correctly persisted its in-flight workflow set.
-- If there is a unique index violation, then the grain will eagerly remove the tentative updates.
-If the grain crashes between the time the lazy updates are enqueued and the time this removal is done, then when the fault-tolerant infrastructure tries to obtain the workflow IDs from the grain, it will not find them (because the grain state was not persisted with them), so the updates are discarded.
-- Similarly, if the tentative unique updates pass but the grain crashes before its state is persisted, or crashes or throws an exception during the storage provider's WriteStateAsync(), then again the fault-tolerant infrastructure will not find the tentative workflow IDs in the grain's list of in-flight IDs, so they will be discarded.

 Non-fault-tolerant indexes do not provide the above guarantees.
 For these indexes, the write operations are essentially parallel executions of the task set {[write indexes], write grain state}, where [write indexes] depends on Eager vs. Lazy; for Eager it is [write to index hash buckets], and for Lazy it is [write to index workflow queues].
 Thus, it is possible for inconsistencies to result from failures during these tasks.